-If you are considering improving your eating habits and adopting a healthier lifestyle to create an ageless body, incorporating these tips to eating clean will be a big step in the right direction.
+If you are considering improving your eating habits and adopting a healthier lifestyle to create an ageless body, incorporating these tips for eating clean will be a big step in the right direction.

-25 years ago when I stopped eating meat there weren’t so many vegetarian and vegan restaurants and convenience foods.
+Almost 30 years ago when I stopped eating meat there weren’t many vegetarian and vegan restaurants and convenience foods.
 Now you have so many healthy choices there’s no reason to not clean up your diet.

 If you’d like to start with the foods you are eating now, check out these tips from CleanEatingOnline.
 And if you have already stopped eating meat, chances are you’ll know the substitutions to make in the menu suggestions.
 The one point I would disagree with here is the need for snacks.
 I am a small person and any one of those snacks would be a meal for me.
 I also have never been a snacker.
 So look at your own body and do what works for you.